Caching

 What it does

-Nginx's built-in caching is powerful but blunt: wait for TTL, or nuke everything.
-Cache Purge adds precision.
-Send a request to a purge endpoint and nginx immediately removes the matching cache entry.
-Nothing else touched.
-Works with both proxy_cache (reverse proxy) and fastcgi_cache (PHP-FPM).
-The typical pattern is a restricted purge endpoint that your CMS, deployment pipeline, or CDN webhook calls when content changes.
-Cache entries are matched by cache key, which usually maps directly to URL.
-Long TTLs with instant on-demand invalidation: that's the combination most caching setups actually want.
+Nginx's built-in caching gives you two options: wait for TTL, or nuke everything.
+Cache Purge adds a third: just remove the one entry you want gone.
+Hit a purge endpoint and nginx drops the matching cache entry immediately, nothing else touched.
+Works with proxy_cache (reverse proxy) and fastcgi_cache (PHP-FPM).
+The usual pattern is a restricted purge endpoint your CMS, deploy pipeline, or CDN webhook calls on content change.
+Cache entries are matched by cache key, which typically maps directly to URL.
+Long TTLs with instant on-demand invalidation.
+That's the setup most caching configs actually want.

 When to use it